 The continued impact of COVID-19

 Pandemic-related digital disruptions in the transportation, computers and electronics, semiconductors, agriculture, and housing and construction markets are affecting business models and changing the future of work in chemicals.
 Moreover, COVID-19’s economic downturn is not only driving fast-growing specialty chemicals businesses to compete with relatively stable industries, but also slowing down employment.

 Given these challenges and shifts in the chemical outlook, companies should rearchitect work, unleash the workforce, and adapt the workplace.
-Our latest study offers four levers of transformation—sustainability, digitalization, recoded careers, and organizational agility—that can help attract talent and push chemical companies into the future.
+Our latest study offers four levers of transformation—sustainability, digitalisation, recoded careers, and organisational agility—that can help attract talent and push chemical companies into the future.

 By helping solve the sustainability challenges faced by end-use industries, chemical companies can better position themselves for the future and attract new talent.
-In addition to investing in new technologies and developing new materials, chemical companies might want to consider hiring employees with the right technical skills and impart the organization’s institutional knowledge of environmental, social, and governance (ESG) issues.
+In addition to investing in new technologies and developing new materials, chemical companies might want to consider hiring employees with the right technical skills and impart the organisation’s institutional knowledge of environmental, social and governance (ESG) issues.

-Nowadays, many chemical companies are empowered with technology and use it as a critical asset to unlock transformation and enable organizational changes with real-time collaboration.
-Finding the right balance of human to machine is pivotal to helping boost productivity, purpose, and bottom-line results.
+Nowadays, many chemical companies are empowered with technology and use it as a critical asset to unlock transformation and enable organisational changes with real-time collaboration.
+Finding the right balance of human to machine is pivotal to helping boost productivity, purpose and bottom-line results.